-UCLA performs first 'breathing lung' transplant in USNovember 26th, 2012 in Surgery /
+UCLA performs first 'breathing lung' transplant in USNovember 26, 2012 in Medicine & Health / Surgery

 First there was the "heart in a box," a revolutionary experimental technology that allows donor hearts to be delivered to transplant recipients warm and beating rather than frozen in an ice cooler.